 Sometimes it makes sense to hold while at other times it makes sense to sell.
 If the growth catalysts remain and the company is unchanged by recent stock price movements, it makes sense to hold onto the company.
 If the company dramatically changes (i.e. credible fraud allegations that get proven), it makes more sense to sell that stock.

-But in the event of a market crash, what can you do?
+But in the event of a Stock Market Crash, what can you do?
 Here are some ways to prepare…

 Also Read 5 Advantages of Investing in Your 20s